 - The complete list of all medications and supplements you currently take

-- If you have a history of scar tissue overgrowth (keloids) or unusual scarring
+- If you have a history of keloids or unusual scarring

 - Your pain tolerance and the potential need for a prescription painkiller post-treatment

-- Apply a retinoid cream to prevent dark spots from forming
+- Applying a retinoid cream to prevent dark spots from forming

-- Use a weak glycolic acid lotion to improve outcomes
+- Using a weak glycolic acid lotion to improve outcomes

-- Stop waxing, bleaching, shaving, scrubbing, and exfoliating
+- Avoiding waxing, bleaching, shaving, scrubbing, and exfoliating

 Recovery after a deep chemical peel will last significantly longer.
 Dr. Afzal will apply a waterproof dressing to the treated skin and likely prescribe painkillers for your comfort.
-Your skin will be swollen and sore for days after the treatment.
+Your skin will be swollen and sore for several days after the treatment.
 New skin will start to form in about two weeks but may be red for a few months after your peel.